AlexandruSamoila/movie_recommender/README.md

 ### Collaborative Filtering:

 For collaborative filtering, the model is implemented using **Neural Collaborative Filtering (NCF)**.
-The model is trained on user ratings and movie interactions, learning to predict ratings for unseen movies.
-The model architecture uses embeddings for users and movies, followed by multi-layer perceptrons (MLP) to predict ratings.
+The model is trained on user ratings, learning to predict ratings for unseen movies.
+The model is a combination of a Matrix Factorization (MF) and a Multi-Layer Perceptron (MLP) and is based on the paper: [Neural Collaborative Filtering](https://arxiv.org/abs/1708.05031)

 ## Features:

 - **Content-Based Recommendations**: Get recommendations for movies similar to a given movie based on shared genres and themes.
 - **Collaborative Filtering Recommendations**: Get personalized movie recommendations based on a user’s previous ratings and preferences.
 - **Model Training**: Train the collaborative filtering model using the **Neural Collaborative Filtering (NCF)** approach.
-- **Evaluation Metrics**: Evaluate the model performance using metrics such as nDCG, Precision@k, and Recall@k.
+- **Evaluation Metrics**: Evaluate the model performance using nDCG, Precision@k, and Recall@k.

 ## Setup and Installation: